 Rio de Janeiro and Iguazu Falls - 7 Days.
 On this weeklong trip to Brazil, experience city life and connect with nature.
-The trip kicks off in Rio de Janeiro, with a full-day city tour of sites like Christ the Redeemer, Sugar Loaf, and all the best beaches.
-Then, take a day trip to Pedra Bonita for scenic viewpoints and venture to Iguazú Falls.
-Enjoy some free time before experiencing the falls from both countries and touring the Iguazú River.
+The trip kicks off in Rio de Janeiro, with a full-day city tour of sites like Christ the Redeemer, Sugar Loaf Mountain, and all the best beaches.
+Then, take a day trip to Pedra Bonita for scenic viewpoints and venture to the Iguaçu Falls (Iguazú Falls in Spanish).
+Enjoy some free time before experiencing the falls from both the Brazilian and Argentinian sides, and touring the Iguaçu River.

 Brazil's Fernando de Noronha Island - 6 Days.
 This tour is perfect in March, with explorations of the spectacular Fernando de Noronha Island, a secluded island paradise located hundreds of miles away from the nearest coast.
 Go snorkeling and diving among the coral reefs, hike along the island's trails for views of turquoise waters and dramatic cliffs, or unwind on the white-sand beaches — voted the world's most beautiful.